linaro-its/eks-billing-analysis/README.md

 * CUR_BUCKET_NAME.
 This is the name of the S3 bucket where the CUR files are being stored.

+* CUR_PREFIX.
+The path that comes before the date portion of the CUR file name.

 * CACHE_BUCKET_NAME.
 This is the name of the S3 bucket used for the GitLab CI cache.

 * CW_VPC_FLOW_LOGS.
 The CloudWatch logs group for VPC flow logs.

 * CW_CLUSTER_LOGS.
 The CloudWatch logs group for the EKS Fargate cluster.

+* ASSUME_ROLE.
+Optional: the name of the role to assume before accessing the CUR S3 bucket.
+If this is NOT an empty string, the script will assume that a consolidated billing CUR is being used and will filter the contents of the report based on the value of `lineItem/UsageAccountId` matching the account where the script is being run.

 The script itself has two values to alter whether or not debugging is being done, and whether or not warnings should be suppressed or displayed.